Ian Otieno

-Ian Otieno (born 9 August 1993) is a Kenyan international footballer who plays for ZESCO United as a goalkeeper.
+Ian Otieno (born 9 August 1993) is a Kenyan international footballer who plays for Richards Bay as a goalkeeper.

 Career

 Born in Siaya, Otieno has played club football for Posta Rangers, A.F.C.
 Leopards, Red Arrows and ZESCO United.
 Otieno signed for ZESCO United in January 2020 on a three-year contract.
+In July 2024 he signed for South African club Richards Bay.

 He made his international debut for Kenya in 2015.